 Having a target audience persona is great, but it doesn’t add much value if you don’t put it to good use.
 So the next step is to develop a game plan that allows you to target your target customer.

-Entire books and courses have been created on this topic.
+Entire books and online courses have been created on this topic.
 So while this will not be a comprehensive look at targeting by any means, it should at least give you a foundation to build on.

 In our humble opinion of working with thousands of successful clients over the past decade-plus – including Fortune 500 companies and VC-backed startups – we believe content is the linchpin.